January 2026 F&O Monthly Expiry

 NSE:

 For monthly contracts, the revised expiry day is the last Tuesday of the expiry month (in place of the last Thursday) for NIFY, BANKNIFTY, FINNIFTY, MIDCPNIFTY, NIFTYNXT50 and single stocks.
-F&O contracts for April 2025 were shifted to the last Monday, as per NSE guidelines.
+F&O contracts for April 2025 were shifted to the last Monday of the month, as per NSE guidelines.

 BSE: